After weekend of chaos, more protests in SC have businesses reeling and protesters enraged

 “Seek justice”

-The protestors were focused on police practices and accountability for fatal encounters with police — and racism in America.
+The protesters were focused on police practices and accountability for fatal encounters with police — and racism in America.

 A start would be for police departments to police themselves and root out officers accused of misconduct, said Laila Conway, a 16-year-old from Ladson.
 But the nation’s problems run far deeper than employment practices.